FikaWorks/kubectl-plugins/README.md

 |  plugin      | description |
 |--------------|-------------|
 | prune-unused    | Prune secrets or configmaps that are not being used in a given namespace.
 It checks against all resources from mounted volumes, env, envFrom and imagePullSecrets.
 | exec-cronjob    | Run a CronJob immediately as Job by extracting the Job spec and creating a Job instance thereof.
+| rolling-restart | Trigger a Rolling Restart of a deployment's pods.

 ## Getting started